ninedotnine/danso.ca/main/hacking.md

 I like to make things.
 All of my software is [free](https://www.fsf.org) and open-source, and most is hosted on [GitLab](https://gitlab.com/danso) and [GitHub](https://github.com/ninedotnine).

-I somehow once earned an undergraduate degree in Computer Science.
+I somehow once earned an undergraduate degree in computer science.

 You can read about some of the [projects](/hacking/projects) that I've worked on.